pubannotation/pubannotation_evaluator/README.md

 # PubAnnotation Evaluator
 It is a tool for comparing annotations in one project against those in another project.

+## Output
+It reports
+* count of annotations
+* precision/recall/fscore
+* list of false positives and false negatives

 ## Author
 Jin-Dong Kim (jdkim@dbcls.rois.ac.jp)